"John's a top-tier name, without doubt"

 John teaches International Energy Arbitration at Georgetown University Law Center in Washington, D.C.
 He is also an Honorary Lecturer at the Centre for Energy, Petroleum and Mineral Law and Policy at The University of Dundee, Scotland, where he last lectured on Choice of Law in International Petroleum Agreements.

 He received the national Burton Award for Legal Achievement for his article on The Panama Convention and Its Implementation under the Federal Arbitration Act, published by Columbia University in The American Review of International Arbitration and subsequently published as a book by Kluwer.
 The Inter-American Commercial Arbitration Commission recognized John for his contribution to education concerning the Inter-American Convention on International Commercial Arbitration (aka Panama Convention) at its conference in Panama City celebrating the Convention’s 40th Anniversary.

-A member of the advisory boards of the Institute for Transnational Arbitration and the Institute for Energy Law, John is also a fellow of the College of Commercial Arbitrators and of the Chartered Institute of Arbitrators.
+A member of the Advisory Boards of the Institute for Transnational Arbitration and the Institute for Energy Law, John is also a Fellow of the College of Commercial Arbitrators and of The Chartered Institute of Arbitrators.
 He is a member of the International Arbitration Club (London) and the International Arbitration Institute (Paris).